sandeepp78/TIC-TAC-TOE-GAME/README.md

-# TIC-TAC-TOE-GAME
-Classic Tic Tac Toe game for two players, created with HTML, CSS, and JavaScript.

 # 🎮 Tic Tac Toe Game

 A fun, interactive, and responsive **Tic Tac Toe** game for two players, built using **HTML, CSS, and JavaScript**.
 Enjoy the classic gameplay with a modern, clean UI that works smoothly across all devices.